 “Companies won’t change unless consumers push them to, but the problem has to do with our addiction to consumption,” GFX founder Patrick Duffy said.

 Unfortunately, false sustainability claims, known as greenwashing, confuse people while exacerbating the problem.
-For example, Zara and H&M have committed to sustainable materials while IKEA is piloting a “buy-back” program to encourage a more circular business model.
+For example, Zara and H&M have committed to sustainable materials while IKEA has launched a buy-back program to encourage a more circular business model.
 The problem?
 Neither initiative addresses the root of the problem: overconsumption.

 For now, consider supporting companies that: